2024-04-03 11:12:00

 That’s very idealistic and somehow rosy.

-You write yourself that it’s about top personnel.
+You write yourself that it’s regarding top personnel.
 And you now expect this top staff to accept such cuts?
 They know full well that they can work at another top club without such a clause….
-We could also go there and generally cut everyone’s salary by 2-3 zeros.
+We might also go there and generally cut everyone’s salary by 2-3 zeros.
 If the football world agrees, they can all stomp and complain and complain but that’s how the conditions are.
 Only that won’t happen. and then the question arises as to whether the FCB are not missing out on better coaches because they are limiting themselves with this regulation.

 As written, it would definitely make sense from my point of view, but it is almost impossible to implement as FCB alone.
 Therefore, you should be a little careful with your (amateurish) criticism.